CaskAle/iot-workshop/README.md

 - Access to the Internet
 - It is assumed that your Raspberry Pi is connected to a network that provides internet access as well as the ability to be accessed remotely via ssh and http.

+## Hardware Setup

+Bug in Pi 4 with sense hat when running headless requires a small workaround
+- set any video resolution via raspi-config
+- edit /boot/config.txt to uncomment and, therefore, enable `hdmi_force_hotplug=1`

 ## Software Setup

 - Update the Raspberry Pi OS